Reality Runner SteamVR Driver & App

 This guide will walk you through the process of installing and using the Reality Runner SteamVR Driver & App.

-In order to activate the open beta, you first need to update your device firmware.
-Navigate to rrsensor.local, and press “Update” to update your firmware to the latest version (v2.2.0 or later).
+In order to use the Reality Runner App, you first need to update your device firmware.
+Navigate to rrsensor.local, and press “Update” to update your firmware to the latest version (v3.0.0 or later).

 Installation